 This is one of the biggest secrets to homeschooling multiple children at once: you can use the same level of curriculum for multiple kids.
 This works really well with topical subjects like science, history, and literature because there really is no need to do any of these in linear order.
 I promise you, it really, really does not matter whether you start with European history or world cultures.

-In the case that there is a minor difference, the rule of thumb is always to “teach up.”
-Do this by choosing a curriculum that is more advanced and most fitting to the oldest children in the group.
+In the case that there is a minor difference, one rule of thumb is always to “teach up.”
+You can do this by choosing a curriculum that is more advanced and most fitting to the oldest children in the group.
 The younger children will absorb what they can–and trust me, they will surprise you with what they get!
 Everyone will engage and express at the level of their ability.

 I do this by purchasing either a family-centered, literature-based curriculum (purposely designed for multiple ages) or by choosing a leveled literature-based curriculum appropriate to the oldest child in the group.

 Here’s another surprise: you can also do this with other leveled material like math and phonics!
 One of the downsides to homeschooling multiple kids is that you have more than one child to help at once.
 They are usually close in age and they need your attention and time all at the same time.
-(Ahhhh!)
+(Ahhhh!).
+Sometimes if you have kids close in age, you can put them in the same leveled material.
+We did this for a few years until my girls started branching off at different paces.

 Are you feeling a little more free yet?
 As you research and purchase your homeschool curriculum this year, I want you to remember that you are not buying a rigid checklist, but a tool box full of options and possibilities.
 Use these hacks to create a custom plan for the ages and personalities in your family!